themiscadiz/Final-dwd/README.md

 <!-- any installation needs should be defined -->
 ### Installation

-To acces or view the website their is not need to install or subscribe to a platform.
-To be able to see the website you can go to [Glitch Website](https://themiscadiz-final-dwd.glitch.me/)
+To see the website you can go to [Glitch Website](https://themiscadiz-final-dwd.glitch.me/)

 <!-- Write instructions on how to start working on your project -->
 ### Develop
 **If you want to host this website locally:**

-1. Open and used Node.js through your Terminal.
+1. Open and use Node.js through your Terminal.
 2. Initialize node.js
-3. Install express, path, nodemon, nedb libraries using <code> npm install </code>
+3. Install express, path, nodemon libraries using <code> npm install </code>
 4. Use <code> .gitignore </code> for the folder that you dont want to make it public on Github if you plan to make a repository.
 5. Download P5.js libraries to run locally your p5 code.